xavierfoucrier/instacam/DOCUMENTATION.md

 Return: `Array`
 Default: `null`

 The filter option allows you to applies a **custom filter** to the viewport, that is different than applying a CSS filter.
 The custom filter brings you the ability to edit each pixels of the media stream before they are drawn to the canvas.
-This option must take a `Function`, with one parameter called `pixel`, that corresponds to the current pixel parsed by the **plugin's filtering loop**.
+This option takes a `Function` with one parameter called `pixel` that corresponds to the current pixel parsed by the **module's filtering loop**.
 On that pixel, you can get some informations like the `offset` *(index of the pixel)*, the `x` and `y` positions, the `red`, `green` and `blue` color components and finally the `alpha` layer.
 With this informations, you can **edit the pixel's properties** and then return the edited informations.
-The return type of the function must be an `Array` with the red, green, blue components and the alpha layer: these new values will erase the previous informations of the pixel.
+The return type of the function must be a pixel, represented by an `Array` with the red, green, blue components and the alpha layer: these new values will erase the previous informations of the pixel and will be drawn to the canvas.
 You can also **combine several CSS filters with a custom filter** to obtain pretty effects.
 If omitted, the custom filter won't be applied. **Take a look at the custom filter demo** to see an example of how it works.

 #### done
 Type: `Function`
 Return: `Nothing`
 Default: `null`

 Done is a callback method **called when the stream is fully captured**.
 You can override the default method of Instacam by adding your own function here.
-This function can takes two parameters: `media` that represents the `video` element created to stream the webcam, and `viewport` that represents the `canvas` element passed to the plugin when Instacam is instanciated.

 #### fail
 Type: `Function`
 Return: `Nothing`
 Default: `null`

 Fail is a callback method **called when the stream capture failed**.
 You can override the default method of Instacam by adding your own function here.
-This function can takes three parameters: `exception` that represent the NavigatorUserMediaError object, `media` that represents the `video` element created to stream the webcam, and `viewport` that represents the `canvas` element passed to the plugin when Instacam is instanciated.
+Note that this function pass an `exception` argument that represent the NavigatorUserMediaError object, allowing you to detect the source of the problem.

 #### unsupported
 Type: `Function`